Christmas Island: Economy

 The Australian government in 2001 agreed to support the creation of a commercial spaceport on the island; however, this has not yet been constructed and appears that it will not proceed.
 The Howard government built a temporary immigration detention centre on the island in 2001 and planned to replace it with a larger, modern facility at North West Point until Howard's defeat in the 2007 elections.

+Tourism is a growing industry on the island.
+The peak periods for tourism are the red crab migration in October–December and bird/nature week in August/September.
+In the University of Queensland study "Strengthening sustainability of the Indian Ocean Territories (IOT) Marine Parks & local economy through collaborative world-class ecotourism" with results released in May 2025, it was established there is significant community support for tourism on Christmas Island with 77% of the population wanting to see more tourists and 84% of residents believing that the development of tourism is crucial for the economic future of the island.